In a recent study from the University of Massachusetts Dartmouth, researchers found that social media use among Fortune 500 companies has slowed down.

 Lesson #4: Business blogging shouldn’t sell.
 It should market.

 Outside of Apple and Nike, few companies have the sort of brand awareness and customer loyalty that Coca-Cola does.
 And how do they reward that kind of loyalty?

-They build a blog devoted to those fans.
+They build a blog devoted to their loyal fans.

-If you are a person who likes Coke and history, then you’ll love their blog.
+If you are a person who likes Coke and history, then you’ll love its blog.
 It’s Coca-Cola’s Conversation Blog, a blog dedicated to the history of the soda producer.

-- It’s about deepening the brand – in a very subtle way, with all the historical items they share, this blog shows you that not much of the Coca-cola brand has really changed… the brand has been a leader for over a century.
+- It’s about deepening the brand – in a very subtle way, with all the historical items it shares, this blog shows you that not much of the Coca-Cola brand has really changed.
+The brand has been a leader for over a century.

-- It’s about deepening loyalty – because Coca-cola can reach back and bring up historical documents that are over 125 years old they are communicating to their customers “you can trust us to take care of you and your children.”
+- It’s about deepening loyalty – because Coca-Cola can reach back and bring up historical documents that are over 125 years old, it’s communicating to its customers “you can trust us to take care of you and your children.”

-- It’s about deepening the experience – experience marketing is hot these days, so it’s natural Coca-cola would jump on that train, giving fans a taste of what the brand was like in the past.
+- It’s about deepening the experience – experience marketing is hot these days, so it’s natural that Coca-Cola would jump on that train, giving fans a taste of what the brand was like in the past.
 It’s truly a unique experience.

 - Outside of your cornerstone content, what do your readers find interesting?
 What do they care about?